Planned community: India

+Turkmenistan

+Arkadag, named in honor of Turkmenistan's former President Gurbanguly Berdymukhamedov, is a new planned smart city in Turkmenistan.
+Situated to the southeast of Ashgabat, the city is designed to be a modern and innovative urban hub, reflecting Turkmenistan's aspirations for technological advancement and sustainable development.
+Arkadag is being developed with a focus on smart technologies, including energy efficiency, modern infrastructure, and eco-friendly solutions, while preserving Turkmen cultural heritage.
+This city is part of a broader vision to diversify the country's urban landscape and provide an advanced living environment for its residents.

+Ashgabat, the capital of Turkmenistan, is a city that has been thoughtfully planned, with its foundations laid during the Soviet era.
+After Turkmenistan gained independence in 1991, the city saw considerable expansion and development.
+Ashgabat's layout is distinguished by monumental structures, grand government buildings, and wide avenues, many of which are made of marble.
+The urban development aims to showcase the national pride and Turkmen heritage, combining modern infrastructure with elements of traditional culture.

+Türkmenbaşy, formerly known as Krasnovodsk, was transformed into a resort town during the Soviet era.
+Located on the Caspian Sea coast, the city was developed as an important port and industrial center.
+In 1993, after Turkmenistan gained independence, the city was renamed Türkmenbaşy in honour of the country's first president, Saparmurat Niyazov, who oversaw its further development.
+The city is known for its modern infrastructure, including wide streets, government buildings, and beach hotels, and serves as a major hub for the country's oil and gas industries.

 Europe

 History

-New settlements were planned in Europe at least since Greek antiquity (see article Urban planning).
+New settlements were planned in Europe at least since Greek antiquity (see article History of urban planning).
 The Greeks built new colonial cities around the Mediterranean.
 The ancient Romans also founded many new colonial towns through their empire.
 There are, however, also traces of planned settlements of non-Roman origin in pre-historic northern Europe.
 Most planned settlements of medieval Europe were created in the period of about the 12th to 14th centuries.
-All kinds of landlords, from the highest to the lowest rank, tried to found new villages and towns on their estates, to gain economical, political or military power.
-The settlers generally were attracted by fiscal, economical and juridical advantages granted by the founding lord, or were forced to move from elsewhere from his estates.
+All kinds of landlords, from the highest to the lowest rank, tried to found new villages and towns on their estates, to gain economic, political or military power.
+The settlers generally were attracted by fiscal, economic and juridical advantages granted by the founding lord, or were forced to move from elsewhere from his estates.
 Most of the new towns were to remain rather small (as for instance the bastides of southwestern France), but some of them became important cities, such as Cardiff, Leeds, 's-Hertogenbosch, Montauban, Bilbao, Malmö, Lübeck, Munich, Berlin, Bern, Klagenfurt, Alessandria, Warsaw and Sarajevo.